microsoft/accessibility-insights-windows/docs/FAQ.md

 #### Q.How do I go about adding telemetry for my changes?
 Please visit the [Telemetry Overview](TelemetryOverview.md) page on how to do so.

+#### Q.How do I learn about the telemetry that is collected?
+Please visit the [Telemetry Details](TelemetryDetails.md) page for more information.

+#### Q.How do I access the telemetry dashboard?
+This information is only available internally.
+If you have specific questions about telemetry, please create an issue providing the details of what you are hoping to learn and why.
+We will consider the request at our regularly scheduled triage meeting.

 #### Q. How do I add a project to the solution?
 Visit [Adding a new project](NewProject.md) for instructions.